andidprastyo/enucleo_CRUD/README.md

 ## E-NUCLEO is a CRUD website for creating, reading, editing and updating some data.

-This project is made using a native PHP and CSS without any framwork, it's not perfect but this is my best work so fat <3
+This project is made using a native PHP and CSS without any framework, it's not perfect but this is my best work so fat <3